 Location: Puget Sound Express, at Point Hudson Marina

-Just outside of Port Townsend is an amazing National Wildlife Refuge — Protection Island, surrounded by the newly designated 23,000 acre Protection Island Aquatic Reserve.
-Nearly 70 percent of the nesting seabird population of Puget Sound and the Straits nest on the island and feed in the surrounding waters.
-Protection Island includes one of the largest nesting colonies of Rhinoceros Auklets in the world and the largest nesting colony of Glaucous-winged Gulls in Washington.
-The island contains one of the last two nesting colonies of Tufted Puffins in the Puget Sound area.
-About 1,000 harbor seals depend upon the island for a pupping and rest area and the once nearly-extinct northern elephant seals have been spotted resting log-like on the shore.
+Just outside of Port Townsend is an amazing National Wildlife Refuge — Protection Island — home to breeding, nesting, and flyway populations of marine bird species at different times of the year.
+Nearly 70 percent of the nesting seabird population of Puget Sound and the Straits nest on the island, which includes one of the largest nesting colonies of rhinoceros auklets in the world and the largest nesting colony of glaucous-winged gulls in Washington.
+The island contains one of the last two nesting colonies of tufted puffins in the Puget Sound area.
+About 1,000 harbor seals depend upon the island for a pupping and rest area, and elephant seals often haul out to molt there during the summer.

 The Port Townsend Marine Science Center has been leading seasonal wildlife cruises since 1994 to view the changing community of birds and mammals using the sanctuary.
 Our cruises are hosted by seasoned naturalists and PTMSC interpreters, who provide excellent commentary on the natural history of the island and the wildlife sighted.
 We look forward to seeing you on a cruise!

 Photo by David Gluckman

 The three-hour cruises depart from the Point Hudson Marina.
 On-board refreshments are available, or you may bring a sack lunch.

 PLEASE NOTE: In good weather, cruises typically go through the Protection Island Aquatic Reserve and circumnavigate Protection Island, a National Wildlife Refuge located at the mouth of Discovery Bay.
 If the weather is rough, the captain may head south toward Port Ludlow to remain in calmer waters.
 Route is at the Captain's discretion.